Our Story in 2021

 1. INTRODUCTION & WELCOME

-Our journey continues and we are ever grateful to our donors, partners, volunteers and awardees for helping us to continue to learn and grow to obtain the maximum benefit from every penny people donate to us.
+Our journey continues and we will keep on adapting to the world situation and obtain the maximum benefit from every penny people donate to us.

 We thank all who are walking this journey with us.

 ‘As long as there is a purpose there is no failure’ (Swahili proverb)

 In 2021 we have continued to adapt our focus and working to the world COVID-19 situation.

 Our key activities have been:

 1) The continuation of our partnership with the Exodus Travels Foundation and our Mountain Lioness Project, training eight more women in October 2021.

 2) The additional training of four men funded by ROB’s regular donors.

 3) The creation of a new volunteer post in the ROB team of Awardee Liaison Officer and appointing Anna Delcour to this post.